Four years after World War Two, among the ruins of the cities, what can

 From Lübeck along the road to Hamburg, continuing to Soltau, river Weser, Minden, Porta Westfalica till Küingdorf.

-Normally we stayed overnight in a youth hostel.
+If possible we stayed overnight in a youth hostel.

 Küingdorf is a small village nearby the mountains of → Teutoburg Forest

-We were happy to see us again.
+We were happy to see each other again.